Koyfin vs Seeking Alpha Premium: Data Terminal or Research Library?

 Koyfin vs Seeking Alpha Premium: which is better?

-Seeking Alpha Premium is better for most investors because its combination of 18,000+ analyst articles, Quant ratings for 10,000+ stocks, and lower pricing ($269/year vs $374/year) provides more immediately actionable research value.
-However, Koyfin is the better choice for fundamental analysts who build their own financial models and need Bloomberg-level data tools with 5,900+ screening criteria and global coverage of 100,000+ securities.
+Seeking Alpha Premium is better for most investors because 18,000+ analyst articles, Quant ratings on 10,000+ stocks, and a $299/year price (versus Koyfin’s $468/year) provide more immediately useful research.
+Koyfin is the better choice for fundamental analysts who build their own models and need Bloomberg-level data tools, 5,900+ screening criteria, and global coverage of 100,000+ securities.
+The 2026 hardware/software split is a data problem on Koyfin and a thesis problem on Premium — most investors are short a thesis, not a terminal.

 Is Koyfin worth it?

 Yes, for investors who do their own fundamental analysis.
-Koyfin delivers institutional-grade financial data — 10-year financials, analyst estimates, and 5,900+ screening criteria — at $374/year (with TraderHQ’s 20% discount), compared to Bloomberg’s $20,000+.
-The steep learning curve means casual researchers won’t extract enough value, but for serious analysts who build their own screens and financial models, Koyfin is among the most powerful retail data platforms available.
+Koyfin delivers institutional-grade financial data — 10-year financials, analyst estimates, and 5,900+ screening criteria — at $468/year (20% off via TraderHQ on the Plus tier), versus Bloomberg at $20,000+.
+The learning curve is steep.
+Casual researchers will not extract the value.
+Serious analysts who build screens and models will.
 Past platform adoption does not guarantee it will meet every investor’s needs.

 Is Seeking Alpha Premium worth it?

 Yes, for research-oriented investors.
-At $269/year, SA Premium provides 5,000+ analyst articles per month, Quant ratings with backtested outperformance since 2009, and coverage of 8,000-10,000 tickers per quarter.
-The value comes from research breadth and systematic ratings, not stock picks — those require a separate Alpha Picks subscription.
-Quality varies by contributor, so you’ll need judgment to filter signal from noise.
-The 7-day free trial lets you test before committing, but the subscription is non-refundable after the trial.
+At $299/year with a 7-day trial, Premium provides 5,000+ analyst articles a month, Quant ratings, and coverage of 8,000–10,000 tickers a quarter.
+The value is research breadth and systematic ratings, not stock picks — those require a separate Alpha Picks subscription ($449/year, no refund).
+Quality varies by contributor.
+You will need judgment.
+The trial is short.
+Use it.

 Can I use both Koyfin and Seeking Alpha Premium?